jgillick/avr-multidrop-bootloader/README.md

 # MultiDrop Bootloader for AVR

 A bootloader for AVR devices on a multidrop bus, like RS485, where all devices can be programmed at once.
+The bootloader combiles down to roughly 800 bytes.

  * [How it works](#how-it-works)
  * [Programmers](#programmers)